muyangshi/GPD_ScaleMixture/GPDnotebook.md

   - [ ] regenerate Likun's fit with modified weighted loss function
   - [ ] train a density funciton emulator

+Sampler Chain:
+  - underestimation of $\phi$ really does seem to be fixed

 ## Feb.
 11 (Tuesday) Muyang/Likun/Ben